nicola-empower/virtual-assistant-services/empower-va/README.md

 # Empower Virtual Assistant Services

+> [!IMPORTANT]
+> The Client Portal is currently in maintenance mode for security updates.
+Static pages are temporarily serving maintenance messages.

 > **Operational Architecture for the Modern VA.**
 > A full-stack "Virtual Assistant Operating System" built with Astro, React, Supabase, and Tailwind CSS.